eyulf/alexgardner.id.au/_posts/2022-01-22-home-lab-refresh-kubernetes-install.md

 k8s-worker-03       NotReady   <none>                 17s     v1.23.2
 ```

-This is ok though, as the cluster itself is up and the API can take commands, leading to the next step which is to set up the gitops workflow so that Kubernetes can be configured via git.
+~~This is ok though, as the cluster itself is up and the API can take commands, leading to the next step which is to set up the gitops workflow so that Kubernetes can be configured via git.~~

+\[Edit\]: This was _not_ actually ok and was a rookie mistake/assumption on my part.
+It was easy enough to fix though, which was the [first thing I did][homelab-refresh-k8s-network] while setting up the Gitops configuration.

-Next up: Kubernetes Gitops
+Next up: [Kubernetes Gitops][homelab-refresh-k8s-gitops]

 [homelab-refresh]:             {% link _posts/2022-01-07-home-lab-refresh.md %}
 [homelab-refresh-dns]:         {% link _posts/2022-01-13-home-lab-refresh-dns.md %}
+[homelab-refresh-k8s-gitops]:  {% link _posts/2022-01-25-home-lab-refresh-kubernetes-gitops.md %}
+[homelab-refresh-k8s-network]: {% link _posts/2022-01-25-home-lab-refresh-kubernetes-gitops.md %}#fixing-the-cluster-networking

 [gitops]:          https://about.gitlab.com/topics/gitops/
 [kubeadm-install]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/